How to Select, Inspect, and Test Insulated Tools

 The Two-Part Inspection Process: A Daily Routine

-Before every use, every electrician must perform a thorough inspection of their insulated tools.
-This routine is mandated by OSHA and NFPA 70E and is vital for identifying damage that could compromise the tool’s protective properties.
+Before every use, every electrician should perform a thorough inspection of their insulated tools.
+This practice is required by NFPA 70E for PPE inspection before use and is consistent with OSHA’s requirements that employers provide and maintain appropriate protective equipment and training; it is vital for identifying damage that could compromise the tool’s protective properties.

 Step 1: Daily Visual Inspection